k0sproject/k0s/docs/networking.md

 ### Calico

-In addition to Kube-router, k0s also offers [Calico] as an alternative, built-in network provider.
+In addition to kube-router, k0s also offers [Calico] as an alternative, integrated network provider.
 Calico is a layer 3 container networking solution that routes packets to pods.
-It supports, for example, pod-specific network policies that help to secure kubernetes clusters in demanding use cases.
-Calico uses the vxlan overlay network by default, and you can configure it to support ipip (IP-in-IP).
+For example, it supports pod-specific network policies that help secure Kubernetes clusters in demanding use cases.
+Calico in k0s uses VXLAN by default.
+However, IP in IP is also supported via the `bird` mode.

 - Uses bit more resources
 - Supports Windows nodes